Throwfox/VTDNet/README.md

 ## Additional Options

 - **Checkpointing**: The training script automatically saves model checkpoints during training.
-If you wish to resume training, you can use the `--resume=1` flag when calling the `VTD_training.py` script.
+To resume training, you can use the `--resume=1` flag when calling the `VTD_training.py` script.

 - **CUDA Support**: By default, the training and inference scripts use GPU acceleration with CUDA.
 You can specify which GPU to use by adjusting the `--cuda` flag (e.g., `--cuda=0` to use the first GPU).